Probate Law in Sarasota ,FL

 accept Probate cases in any county in Florida, and the personal representative can live anywhere in the United States.
 To begin we will

-need a death certificate, original will (if applicable), and then we will set up a free initial consultation.
+need a death certificate, original will (if applicable), and then we will set up a free fifteen minute introductory telephone consultation.

 We are available to answer all of your questions: